 When our chef ran a bistro and catering company, one of her signature breakfast items was a warm cinnamon peach roll drizzled with maple syrup.
 The Maple Peach Rolls were fluffy and tender with just the right amount of cinnamon and vanilla in the dough and topped with a slightly tart peach filling that drips down the sides of the roll.
 Add to that the warm drizzle of maple syrup, and you had entered Peach bliss!

-People still beg chef to make the rolls on a regular basis and she rarely gives away the recipe, but today we've convinced her that she needs to share her secrets with our home baking friends.
+People still beg our chef to make the rolls on a regular basis and she rarely gives away the recipe, but today we’ve convinced her that she needs to share her secrets with our home baking friends.

 Maple Peach Rolls